research note

 A learned classifier.
 The pattern-table approach is auditable and fast, but it cannot pick up second-person address until I notice it should.
 With the 31,638-row corpus and the composite score as a soft label, a small fine-tuned classifier or a calibrated LLM-judge would likely outperform the regexes on edge cases.
 The reason I did not build this for the paper is the circularity risk: training a classifier on labels generated by a regex makes the classifier a smoother regex.
 A clean version would label a few thousand notes by hand and train against those, with the regex-based score as a baseline rather than ground truth.

 The harness I have is good enough to support the result that’s in the paper.
-The harness I want would let me ask whether the result generalizes.
+The version I want would let me ask whether the result generalizes.